jaalto/project--emacs-epackage-template/README.rst

 This directory contains template files for the Emacs packaging system called "Distributed Emacs Lisp Package System (`DELPS`_), or in short "Epackage".
-The package format use Git Distributed Version Control System (DVCS) containers for the original source code plus a separate ``epackage/`` sub directory.
+The package format use Git Distributed Version Control System (DVCS) repositories for the original source code plus a separate ``epackage/`` sub directory.
 These Git repositories can reside anywhere publicly available.
 The repository locations are recorded in a public `Sources List`_ file which is used as a master list to available